emilianoyoung/ai/_posts/2019-12-23-icertis-announces-winner-of-indias-largest-ai-and-blockchain-hackathon.md

 ---
 category: news
 title: "Icertis Announces Winner of India's Largest AI and Blockchain Hackathon"
-excerpt: "Top Team Innovates with Smart Contract based Insurance Settlement Solution Using Cutting-edge Machine Learning and Distributed Ledger Technology The Hackathon challenge required the teams to build a web and mobile interface, develop and train their AI/ML algorithms and utilize appropriate cloud services including the Microsoft Azure Blockchain ..."
+excerpt: "develop and train their AI/ML algorithms and utilize appropriate cloud services including the Microsoft Azure Blockchain as a Service. \"I would like to thank all the 10,000 participants in the Hackathon,\" said Monish Darda, CTO & Co-Founder, Icertis."
 publishedDateTime: 2019-12-23T13:54:00Z
 sourceUrl: https://www.prnewswire.co.uk/news-releases/icertis-announces-winner-of-india-s-largest-ai-and-blockchain-hackathon-815839819.html
 type: article